fvilers/sort-array/README.md

 console.log(array);
 ```

-Will produce a need array containing
+Will produce a new array containing

 ```ts
 [